urisinger/Chess/README.md

 # GrandChess

-2100 elo chess engine kinda sucks
+2100 Chess engine and a chess gui